Allcats? Yes, allcats. Additional generic non-sequitor. Hilarity ensues.

 As we work more with machine learning, we will likely gravitate towards a graph such as this.
 There is already much work being done, where the semantics modeled by english is contrasted by the semantics modeled by another language.
 It’s interesting to see the spacing and correlation between semantic symbols used in one language versus another.

-Semantics Graph of Chinese and English
+Semantic Network Graph for Chinese and English (source)

 If we mapped semantic similarity between all languages with the right data and algorithms, we should be able to reach a graph similar to the one above.
 And if we then reduced the graph to a common semantic network, it should “move” towards the more fundamental semantic network of the universal language.
 By observing the graph and its cliques/aggregates as it evolves, we may gain some insight into the shape of the universal semantic network, though I doubt that it would contain nodes for all of the semantic concepts.
 This is because there are many concepts humanity has yet to develop.
 Thus none of our languages would contain those semantic nodes.